I want your dog to be happy and safe, and I want you to be happy with your dog.

 But things changed when Juno came to live with us.

 At a puppy socialization class with Juno, I met a great trainer who suggested I read "The Culture Clash" by Jean Donaldson.
 That book showed me that there was real science behind the things I'd figured out on my own with the many parrots I’d trained over the years.
-Later, I found that Jean had a school in which she teaches dog trainers using science-based, effective, humane methods.
+Later, I found that Jean had a school in which she teaches dog trainers using science-based, effective, efficient, humane methods.
 The school is called The Academy for Dog Trainers.
 You can't find a more comprehensive course on dog training (everything from evolution of the modern dog, obedience basics, fear and aggression, genetics, applied behavioral analysis, and more).

 I completed the two year course with honors.
 The CTC following my name means "Certificate of Training and Counseling."

 Of course, even after two years of extensive study, there's always more research and advances in animal behavior to keep up with.
-I continue to attend seminars, classes, and webinars by experts such as Daniel Mills, Susan Friedman, Susan Garrett, Bob Bailey, Simon Prins, and Michael Shikashio.
+I continue to attend seminars, classes, and webinars by experts such as Daniel Mills, Susan Friedman, Bob Bailey, Susan Garrett, Simon Prins, and Michael Shikashio.
+I’ve recently been accepted into a specialized course on Separation Anxiety and I’m looking forward to learning in January of 2020 how to help dogs and families faced with that serious problem.
 And then there are the books!
 Lots and lots of books.
 Feel free to ask for reading suggestions!

 Let me be clear: No dog needs a shock collar, prong collar, choke chain, pain, fear, or intimidation to learn.
 Unfortunately, many trainers use those methods because they don’t know how to solve problems without them.